ajnsit/curious-types-and-classes/README.md

 # curious-types-and-classes
-Curious types and type classes found in the wild, and where to find them (i.e. where they are used).
+Curious types and type classes, and where they were found.

 ## Typeclasses